Measuring pulse heating in Si quantum dots with individual two-level fluctuators: Interpretation of pulse heating

 The precise mechanism of the heating remains unclear, however.
 Joule heating or other scattering processes associated with the electrons in the quantum well are possible causes of the pulse heating we observe, and these would be consistent with the observed dependence on the idling voltage.
 In this case, thermal conduction between electrons in the quantum well and the TLF via phonons or the Coulomb interaction could increase the temperature of the TLF.
 However, dielectric loss is another potential cause of pulse heating if we consider that electrons near the gates, together with the gates themselves, could form an effective capacitor.
 Here, it would seem that thermal conduction via phonons would heat the TLF.

 While we cannot pinpoint the mechanism of pulse heating, we hypothesize that decreasing the area of the gates with electrons nearby could mitigate pulse heating.
 For the finger gates, decreasing the area where the gates overlap the quantum well would help.
+Our hypothesis, which requires further experimental testing, is motivated by the observation that apparently depleting the electrons under the gates reduces the heating.
 For the middle screening gate, moving the neighboring accumulation gates away from it could reduce the heating.
 In addition, we anticipate that moving gate electrodes far away from the heterostructure using vertical vias directly connecting the active gates \cite{Ha2022sledge} could reduce the heating.